Septic shock: Fluids

 Because lowered blood pressure in septic shock contributes to poor perfusion, fluid resuscitation is an initial treatment to increase blood volume.
 Patients demonstrating sepsis-induced hypoperfusion should be initially resuscitated with at least 30 ml/kg of intravenous crystalloid within the first three hours.
 Crystalloids such as normal saline and lactated Ringer's solution are recommended as the initial fluid of choice, while the use of colloid solutions such as hydroxyethyl starch have not shown any advantage or decrease in mortality.
 When large quantities of fluids are given, administering albumin has shown some benefit.
 However, too high of a rate of fluid infusion can be more risky; the particular type of fluid's flow rate must be closely monitored, along with the patient's condition and vital signs.

 Antibiotics

 Treatment guidelines call for the administration of broad-spectrum antibiotics within the first hour following recognition of septic shock.
-Prompt antimicrobial therapy is important, as risk of dying increases by approximately 10% for every hour of delay in receiving antibiotics.
+Prompt antimicrobial therapy is important, as the risk of dying increases by approximately 10% for every hour of delay in receiving antibiotics.
 Time constraints do not allow the culture, identification, and testing for antibiotic sensitivity of the specific microorganism responsible for the infection.
 Therefore, combination antimicrobial therapy, which covers a wide range of potential causative organisms, is tied to better outcomes.
 Antibiotics should be continued for 7–10 days in most patients, though treatment duration may be shorter or longer depending on clinical response.